jacobxperez/essentials/README.md

 # [Essentials](https://jacobxperez.github.io/essentials/)

-The Essentials is a Base CSS stylesheet that includes only the essentials for starting a websitee.
+Base CSS stylesheet that includes only the essentials for starting a website.

 ## Project Status